 Does the thought if visiting your local dentist cause feelings of anxiety or phobia?
 If so, then you may be one of over 40 million people who miss out on the benefits of preventive care.
 Additionally, you may fail to have vital dental work done to restore the normal function of your mouth, teeth and gums.
-To reverse this negative trend, your local professional weighs in on the value of sedation dentistry in Columbus.
+To reverse this negative trend, your local professional weighs in on the value of sedation dentistry in Clintonville.

 What is Sedation Dentistry?